zstoebs/Daily-Coding-Problem/README.md

 courseId are courseIds.
 Return a sorted ordering of courses such that we can finish all courses.
 Return null if there is no such ordering.

+- 8/12/19: Given a tree, find the largest tree/subtree that is a BST.
+Given a tree, return the size of the largest tree/subtree that is a BST.

+- 8/13/19: Given a binary tree of integers, find the maximum path sum between two nodes.
+The path must go through at least one node, and does not need to go through the root.